MatthewCroughan/nixinate/README.md

   locally.
 This makes sense in most cases, because the remote will have already built a lot of the paths from the previous deployment.
 However, if the remote has a slow upload bandwidth, this would not be a good idea to enable.

-# Project Principles

-* No Premature Optimization: Make it work, then optimize it later if the optimization is taking a lot of time to figure out now.
-* KISS: Keep it simple, stupid.
-Unnecesary complexity should be avoided.